curv3d/curv/ideas/Packages.md

     * If we banish parameterized file readers, then the File mechanism can be deprecated, and perhaps not supported in a Tree.

-Some file types that might be supported:
-* `*.curv` -- a Curv expression, which evaluates to an arbitrary value.
-* `*.json`
-* `*.toml`
-* `*.rsdf` -- a Regularly Sampled Distance Field -- a voxel grid of distance values, in binary.
-* *directory* -- if a local filename names a directory, then Tree syntax is used to interpret the directory as a Curv value.
-Not supported for URLs.
-* `*.cpkg` -- a ZIP file containing a Tree (similar to *.ODT or *.3MF).
-The primary use case is to represent a Curv shape as a single file, in the case where we want to package Curv source code together with some binary files.

-The shell command `curv filename` interprets `filename` the same way as the `file` function does, reading and evaluating the file and then displaying the resulting Curv value.
-URLs are supported here.

-URL support in the File mechanism might be a security hole.
-It may provide a backchannel for malware to "phone home".
-Packages are more secure.

-Mime types:
-* `*.curv` == text/curv
-* `*.rsdf` == application/curv.rsdf
-* `*.cpkg` == application/curv.cpkg

 ## Trees

-Curv has a 'directory syntax', which interprets a directory tree as a nested record value.
-Individual files within a directory, if their names have the syntax 'identifier.extension', are interpreted as record members: the member name is 'identifier', and 'extension' specifies how the file is interpreted as a value, as if by the `file` function.
-As a special case, subdirectories whose names are just 'identifier' (no extension) are interpreted as record values.
+Curv has a 'directory syntax', which interprets a directory tree as a Curv
+value: by default as a nested record value.
+Directory entries are interpreted as record members.
+Regular files named 'identifier.extension' are interpreted using File Syntax.
+Subdirectories named 'identifier' (no extension) are interpreted using Directory Syntax.
+Entries that don't match these patterns are ignored.

 The root of the directory tree is marked, possibly by an empty file `.curvroot`.